Getting Started with Azure

 For the TARGET location group repeat the process but select Action “Integrate”

-Please check the option /burst Integrate action catalog.
-This forces the operations to Azure to be performed in performance optimized mode transferring all data at once to Azure before applying it to the target
+Please check the option /burst Integrate action catalogue.
+This forces the operations to Azure to be performed in performance-optimized mode transferring all data at once to Azure before applying it to the target